boltops-tools/aws-inventory/README.md

 # AWS Inventory

 AWS Inventory tool.
 Useful to get summarized information on AWS account.
 The tool by default produces a reoprt that can easily be read from a terminal, but it can also be used produce a tab separated output report that can be pasted into a spreadsheet and then copied to a report.
-This is controlled via a `INVENTORY_FORMAT` env variable and covered in the Format Options section.
+This is controlled via a `AWS_INVENTORY_FORMAT` env variable and covered in the Format Options section.

 ## Usage